Qualys (NASDAQ:QLYS) Releases Q3 2021 Earnings Guidance

-Qualys (NASDAQ:QLYS) last announced its earnings results on Monday, August 9th.
-The software maker reported $0.79 EPS for the quarter, beating the Zacks’ consensus estimate of $0.68 by $0.11.
-Qualys had a net margin of 17.67% and a return on equity of 17.14%.
-The firm had revenue of $99.70 million for the quarter, compared to analysts’ expectations of $98.98 million.
-During the same quarter in the previous year, the business posted $0.74 EPS.
-The company’s quarterly revenue was up 12.2% on a year-over-year basis.
-As a group, sell-side analysts forecast that Qualys will post 1.28 earnings per share for the current year.

-In related news, Director Jeffrey P. Hank sold 923 shares of the stock in a transaction that occurred on Thursday, June 10th.
-The shares were sold at an average price of $101.71, for a total value of $93,878.33.
-Following the completion of the sale, the director now directly owns 11,504 shares of the company’s stock, valued at approximately $1,170,071.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Sumedh S. Thakar sold 7,133 shares of the stock in a transaction that occurred on Tuesday, June 15th.
-The stock was sold at an average price of $103.53, for a total transaction of $738,479.49.
-Following the completion of the sale, the chief executive officer now directly owns 209,826 shares of the company’s stock, valued at $21,723,285.78.
+In other Qualys news, major shareholder Philippe Courtot Family Trust sold 54,464 shares of the company’s stock in a transaction on Wednesday, August 25th.
+The stock was sold at an average price of $115.01, for a total value of $6,263,904.64.
+Following the sale, the insider now directly owns 5,022,883 shares in the company, valued at $577,681,773.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Sumedh S. Thakar sold 7,133 shares of the company’s stock in a transaction on Thursday, July 15th.
+The shares were sold at an average price of $99.17, for a total value of $707,379.61.
+Following the completion of the sale, the chief executive officer now owns 199,334 shares in the company, valued at $19,767,952.78.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 74,408 shares of company stock valued at $7,954,302 in the last ninety days.
-Insiders own 15.60% of the company’s stock.
+Insiders sold 167,364 shares of company stock valued at $18,453,482 over the last 90 days.
+15.60% of the stock is currently owned by corporate insiders.

 Qualys Company Profile